ultimaille/graphite-addon-loader/README.md

  - Respond to the `--show-params` argument, returning program parameters as __EPF format__
  - Accept to be called with arguments as the following format: `k1=v2 k2=v2 ... kn=vn` with `ki` the parameter name and `vi` the value of the parameter (e.g: `my_program param_string=hello param_bool=true param_int=1 ...`)

-Note: for the programs written in __C++__, we encourage you to use https://github.com/ultimaille/param-parser.
-This micro library help you to declare parameters and return __EPF format__ when `--show-params` is requested.
+_Note: for the programs written in __C++__, we encourage you to use https://github.com/ultimaille/param-parser.
+This micro library help you to declare parameters and return __EPF format__ when `--show-params` is requested._

+You will find add-on source C++ examples at https://github.com/ultimaille/graphite-addon-examples.